 The Vtech InnoTab Interactive Learning Tablet, $80, at amazon.com, is also operated by touch screen and has a built-in tilt sensor for game playing.
 Apps are available for download via the Vtech Web site and has an MP3player for listening to music, an e-reader and also a photo and video viewer.

 If you’re a gaming family or maybe if you’re not but you’re thinking about it for the holidays, Mama is going to tell you — the Kinect XBox 360 is amazing for the kiddos.
 You play based on body sensor versus having to hold a remote.
-We’re a Wii family and Mama loves playing a friendly game of Glee Karaoke or Smurfs Dance Party with the kids on a Friday night but sometimes it’s frustrating to get them to use the remote right — especially Baby Boy.
+We’re a Wii family and Mama loves playing a friendly game of Glee Karaoke or Smurfs Dance Party with the kids on a Friday night like if we were using one of the best professional karaoke system but sometimes it’s frustrating to get them to use the remote right — especially Baby Boy.
 However the Kinect takes away all of that need by connecting you instantly!
 Mama’s definitely thinking of trading up for the holidays.
 There are lots of kid-friendly games coming out including one based on Sesame Street characters and Disneyland-themed games.
 Oh, and imagine doing Zumba in your living room sans remote — now that’s an easy workout!
 Kinect XBox 360, $299, at amazon.com.